 During these events, I have met so many people who eventually become part of your professional network.
 You can bounce ideas off each other during these events.
 You never know if you need advice, recommendations, or a different perspective down the road in your career.

-Other Reminders
+Additional Reminders

 In Closing

-Conferences are great places to meet people in person that you have known virtually.
+Conferences are also great places to meet people in person that you have known virtually.
 Then, the more and more years you attend the same conference, the more you start seeing those familiar faces.
 Those familiar faces then become friends!
 I have connected with many individuals I have worked with or communicated with virtually and introduced myself in person for the first time at conferences – one being Kara RDH herself!

-Along with getting the required CE credits, it can be fun regardless of whether you attend alone, with a friend, or with your office.
+Along with getting the required CE credits, conferences can be fun regardless of whether you attend alone, with a friend, or with your office.
 You can always start on a smaller scale, such as at the state or regional level.
 You can get a lot out of this type of experience.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on pure education.
 Click here now.